JuanPatten-com/juanpattencom/src/blog/reactive-ui-part-1/index.hoot.md

 ## ~~One~~ Two More Thing*s*...

-Our library is now fully functional, but there are a few things I've omitted up til now for clarity.
+The library is fully functional, but there are a couple of gaps which I've omitted up til now for simplicity's sake.

 ### Cancellation / Disposal

 How would we stop an `Effect` from running?
 Right now there's no good way.
-Even if we try[^gc-local-var] to have it garbage-collected, it will keep effect-ing.
-Since our graph uses 2-way references, an `Effect`'s dependencies will keep it alive even if we try to destroy it.
+Even if we try to have it garbage-collected[^gc-local-var], it will keep effect-ing.
+Since our graph uses two-way references, an `Effect`'s dependencies will keep it alive even if we try to destroy it.
 The same is true for `Atom` and `Calc` as well.

 We need a way to sever the edge between 2 nodes in the graph.
-Let's add the following method to the `Reactor` class definition[^weakmap-deps]:
+Let's add the following method to the `Reactor` class definition:

 ```javascript
 class Reactor {